Schmitzi/schmitzi/README.md

 ## 🌱 Currently working on...

-Minishell - basic shell built in C.
+Minishell - Simple shell built in C.
+Philosophers - Solution to the Philosophers problem using mutex

 ## 💻 Want to learn